Trent Bridge Project Shortlisted For Digital Heroes Award

 “The grant would fund an Introduction to Microsoft course for offenders involved with the probation team.
 This course would help improve the life chances of participants by providing them with essential digital skills.”

 The winner will be decided by a public vote and supporters of cricket in Nottinghamshire are urged to register their support by clicking here.

 Regional winners will have the opportunity to double their grant after a national vote.

-The Nottinghamshire Cricket Board is looking to recruit managers and coaches for girls squads.... more
+The Nottinghamshire Cricket Board is holding indoor coaching and games for current players or beginners.... more